samjones00/docs/docs/_documentation/Why-Servicestack.md

-Providing [an instant Native Typed API in Java](/java-add-servicestack-reference.html) and [Kotlin](/kotlin-add-servicestack-reference.html) including idiomatic Java Generic Service Clients supporting Sync and Async Requests by levaraging Android's AsyncTasks to enable the creation of services-rich and responsive native Java or Kotlin Mobile Apps on the Android platform - directly from within Android Studio!
+Providing [an instant Native Typed API in Java](/java-add-servicestack-reference.html) and [Kotlin](/kotlin-add-servicestack-reference.html) including idiomatic Java Generic Service Clients supporting Sync and Async Requests by leveraging Android's AsyncTasks to enable the creation of services-rich and responsive native Java or Kotlin Mobile Apps on the Android platform - directly from within Android Studio!

 #### [IntelliJ integration with ServiceStackIDEA](/java-add-servicestack-reference.html#install-servicestack-idea-from-the-plugin-repository)

-The ServiceStack IDEA plugin is installable directly from IntelliJ's Plugin repository and enables seamless integration with IntelliJ Java Maven projects for genearting a Typed API to quickly and effortlessly consume remote ServiceStack Web Services from pure cross-platform Java or Kotlin Clients.
+The ServiceStack IDEA plugin is installable directly from IntelliJ's Plugin repository and enables seamless integration with IntelliJ Java Maven projects for generating a Typed API to quickly and effortlessly consume remote ServiceStack Web Services from pure cross-platform Java or Kotlin Clients.

 #### [Eclipse integration with ServiceStackEclipse](https://github.com/ServiceStack/ServiceStack.Java/tree/master/src/ServiceStackEclipse#eclipse-integration-with-servicestack)